PiotrJustyna/road-to-orleans/8/readme.md

 It also means that the client only needs the dynamo connection info to find all available silos.
 * Extension methods have also been created for building silos to abstract setup.
 * A CloudFormation template has also been provided to instantiate the sample in AWS.
-* Demonstrations of local instances connecting to cloud based clusters are also included.
+* Demonstration of local instances connecting to cloud based clusters are also included.

 ## running the code
 ### ECS